-The First World War was one of the bloodiest conflicts ever historically recorded and the courage of the soldiers on the battlefields of WWI is well documented.
+The First World War was one of the bloodiest conflicts ever historically recorded and one of the largest wars in the world.
+The Great War as it was known was partly responsible for massive political changes that have stood strong to this day and the courage of the soldiers on the Battlefields of WWI is well documented.

-Therefore school trips to the WWI battlefields will give your students a brilliant educational opportunity to really comprehend the events of 1914-1918.
-This excursion will take you to some of the world’s most famous battle grounds, memorials and cemeteries in the Somme, Ypres and Verdun locations.
+Therefore school trips to the WWI Battlefields will give your students a brilliant educational opportunity to really comprehend the events of 1914-1918.
+This educational tour will take you to some of the world’s most famous battle grounds, memorials and cemeteries in the Somme, Ypres and Verdun locations.

-Why not also look at our school trips to the battlefields WW2 for an unforgettable experience.
+Why not also look at our school trips to the Battlefields of WW2 for an unforgettable experience.

 In Flanders Fields Museum